Buzzer Hadingham: Biography

 Born Reginald Edward Hawke Hadingham, his name was professionally shortened to R.E.H.
 Hadingham and he was known as "Buzzer".
 His nickname derived from his 2-year-old brother's attempt to say 'my baby brother'.
 He disliked his first name, Reginald.
-Haddingham was named for the tennnis player and Wimbledon champion Reggie Doherty who had once dated his mother and British Admiral Edward Hawke.
+Hadingham was named for the tennis player and Wimbledon champion Reggie Doherty who had once dated his mother and British Admiral Edward Hawke.

 Hadingham was born on 6 December 1915 in Scheveningen in the Netherlands.
 He had three brothers.
 His father was serving in the Royal Navy in World War I at the time of his birth, but had been interned and joined by his wife, Irene.
 The family returned to England after the war and lived in Wimbledon.
 Hadingham would live there for the rest of his life.
 He was privately educated and attended Rokeby Preparatory School then St Paul's School in London.
-Haddingham lived in Wimbledon.
+Hadingham lived in Wimbledon.

 After school in 1933 he worked for the racket manufacturer Slazenger for 50 years, retiring in 1983.
-His father was managing director of Slazenger, Hadingham eventually succeded him and subsequently became chairman of the company from 1973 to 1976.
+His father was managing director of Slazenger, Hadingham eventually succeeded him and subsequently became chairman of the company from 1973 to 1976.
 He served in a number of roles at Slazenger, becoming export manager in 1949, general sales manager in 1951 and managing director from 1969 to 1973.

 Hadingham was appointed an OBE in the 1971 New Year Honours, and a CBE in the 1988 New Year Honours.

 During the war an encounter with a fellow officer led Hadingham in 1948 to membership of The Sette of Old Volumes, a dining and literary society.
 In the following decades he served as president of the society on three occasions and was the treasurer for many years.
 He was the most senior member of the club at the time of his death.
 His nickname in the club was "Racketeer".
 Hadingham's posting to Iraq during the war left him with an abiding interest in Ancient Assyria.

 He converted to Roman Catholicism during the war.
 In 1940 he married Lois Pope.
 Hadingham died in December 2004.
 He was survived by his wife and their two daughters, Susan and Steffie.
 Hadingham was an amateur poet and his collection Random Rhymes was published in 1980.

-Hadingham worked for many years to raise awreness of the chairty Sparks (Sportsmen Pledged to Aid Research into Crippling Diseases).
+Hadingham worked for many years to raise awareness of the charity Sparks (Sportsmen Pledged to Aid Research into Crippling Diseases).
 He was chairman of Sparks from 1968 to 1994 and life president from 1995.
-He helped persuade Douglas Bader and Leonard Cheshire to become president of the chairty, a posotion he also subsequently held.
+He helped persuade Douglas Bader and Leonard Cheshire to become president of the charity, a position he also subsequently held.
 Hadingham and Cheshire were also frequent tennis partners.
 Hadingham was the president of the International Lawn Tennis Club of Great Britain from 1991 to 2004.

 Hadingham reached the second round of the men's singles at the 1936 French Championships and the first round of the men's singles at the 1937 French Championships.
 Hadingham remained a keen tennis player into his 80s.